The Unbearable Lightness of Being (film): Production

 The film was an American production with an American director, Philip Kaufman, but it features a largely European cast.
 It was filmed in France; in the scenes depicting the Soviet invasion, archival footage is combined with new material shot in Lyon.
 The scene in which Tomas has sex with a woman while cleaning windows was shot in the then unrestored Hôtel de Beauvais in the 4th arrondissement of Paris (now the Administrative Appeal Court).

-Adaptation
+Writing and adaptation

 Kundera served as an active consultant during the making of the film.
 Kundera wrote the poem that Tomas whispers into Tereza's ear as she is falling asleep specifically for the film.

-However, in a note to the Czech edition of the book, Kundera remarks that the movie had very little to do with the spirit either of the novel or the characters in it.
+In a note to the Czech edition of the book, Kundera remarks that the movie had very little to do with the spirit either of the novel or the characters in it.
 In the same note Kundera goes on to say that after this experience he no longer allows any adaptations of his work.

-Many critics have focused on how much of the book was successfully captured, or could be captured, on film; however, some commentators, such as Cattrysse Patrick, have argued that the film must be viewed in a different light, with the book as only one source of inspiration.
+Many critics have focused on how much of the book was successfully captured, or could be captured, on film.
+Some commentators, such as Cattrysse Patrick, have argued that the film must be viewed in a different light, with the book as only one source of inspiration.